finos/symphony-wdk/docs/reference.md

 #### <a name="expired-activity-id"></a>activity-id

-The activity id that the expiration triggers this event.
+The id of the activity which expiration's triggers the event.

 ### activity-completed